CrayLabs/SmartSim/doc/tutorials/training.rst

 A richer example, entirely implemented in Python, is available as a Jupyter Notebook in the ``tutorials`` section of the SmartSim repository.
-An equivalent example using PyTorch instead of TensorFlow is available in the same directory.
+An equivalent example using PyTorch instead of TensorFlow will soon be available in the same directory.

 Producing and uploading the samples